Characters who appear in the musical The Book of Mormon

 The son of Lehi.
 Unlike his brothers Laman and Lemuel, he was unwaveringly faithful to God and became a prophet like his father.
 He is the narrator of First and Second Nephi.

 - Beware the Nice Ones: Do not mess with him or his family if you value your life.

 - Cain and Abel: Is the Abel to Laman and Lemuel's Cain.

 - Determinator: Beaten and tied up by his brothers, nearly killed by a greedy nobleman, mocked mercilessly, beaten and tied up once again and left out alone in a storm, and finally an attempt on his life by said brothers.
 Through it all, this guy never gives up.
-"I will go, I will do," indeed.
+"I will go and do the things which the Lord hath commanded," indeed.